 What a great post about Arnold.
 I really enjoyed those classic pictures.
 I just wanted to comment that I hope you’re not saying we should all bulk up like Arnold.
 I’m trying to tone up a little, but I have no interest in looking like a bodybuilder.
 I don’t want to get too big.

 Average, I couldn’t agree with you more.
 Like you, I also strive in my affairs to be neither too rich nor too good looking.

-I believe it was bodybuilding pro Mike Matarazzo who summed up exactly what is requried to get big: 1) freakish genetics and 2) use of anabolic steriods.
+I believe it was bodybuilding pro Mike Matarazzo who summed up exactly what is required to get big: 1) freakish genetics and 2) use of anabolic steroids.
 I would also add to his list tremendous heart, drive and commitment to the sport.

 Women especially should stop using outsized muscularity as an excuse for a spotty gym record.
 In females, low testosterone levels make extreme muscle growth virtually impossible.

 Finally, I really haven’t heard a strong case against a powerful physique, even if it were possible for the average man to achieve.
 What is the downside of broad shoulders, an intimidating profile, a waist and set of glutes that looks great in jeans?